-Childcare expense deductions are considered expenses incurred by parents to allow those parents to work, carry on business attend school or a designated education institution (full time or part time) or carry on research for which a grant was received.
+If your family day includes children, remember to take advantage of childcare expenses this tax filing year.
+Childcare expense deductions are considered expenses incurred by parents to allow those parents to work, carry on business, attend school or a designated education institution (full time or part time) or carry-on research for which a grant was received.

 The maximum amounts that can be claimed for children under age seven is $8,000 and for children over the age of seven and under age sixteen is $5,000.
 Where children are eligible for the disability tax credit, the maximum claim amount will increase to $11,000.